 A turbine with the maximum blade length of 77.5 metres has been used in assessing the traffic impact of the Proposed Project.
-The blade transporter for such a turbine blade would have a total vehicle length of 83.5 metres, including the blade which overhangs the back of the vehicle.
+It is proposed to transport the turbine blades to the Proposed Project site along the final section of the route, using a blade adapter vehicle, which has the capability to carry the turbine blades at an angle, which allows for the movement of these turbine components around tighter bends and also allows for less vegetation removal.
+The blade adaptor for such a turbine blade would have a total vehicle length of 83.5 metres, including the blade which overhangs the back of the vehicle.
 The total length of the tower transporter is 49.5 metres with the axles located at the front and rear of the load with no overhang.

 The vehicles used to transport the nacelles will be similar to the tower transporter.
-All other vehicles requiring access to the Proposed Wind Farm site will be smaller than the design test vehicles.
-The turbine delivery vehicles have been modelled accurately in the Autotrack assessments for the Proposed Wind Farm site access junctions, as detailed in Section 15.1.9 of this EIAR.
+All other vehicles requiring access to the site of the Proposed Project site will be smaller than the design test vehicles.
+The turbine delivery vehicles have been modelled accurately in the Autotrack assessments for the Proposed Project site access junctions, as detailed in Section 15.1.5 of this EIAR.